Service Detail

 Manufacturing Facility Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define production and support-space priorities is treated as a project decision point, not a handoff moment.
-We connect it to utility demand and keep the team aligned on what must be resolved before the next trade package moves.
+Define production requirements, utility demands, and equipment interfaces before foundation design is finalized is treated as a project decision point, not a handoff moment.
+We connect it to utility demand verification with Hays County electric, gas, and water service providers before design locks in load assumptions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate utilities, structure, and access planning is treated as a project decision point, not a handoff moment.
-We connect it to floor loading and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate utilities, structural engineering, and access planning with Hays County limestone site conditions and EARC compliance established is treated as a project decision point, not a handoff moment.
+We connect it to floor loading design for manufacturing equipment on Edwards Plateau limestone subbase with engineered slab and joint specifications and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver shell and infrastructure around equipment readiness is treated as a project decision point, not a handoff moment.
-We connect it to equipment interfaces and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver shell and infrastructure with equipment anchor and embed coordination locked in before concrete placements are made is treated as a project decision point, not a handoff moment.
+We connect it to equipment interfaces with anchor, embed, and rough-in positions confirmed against vendor specs before concrete placement and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Manage interior support spaces and startup interfaces is treated as a project decision point, not a handoff moment.
-We connect it to phased operations and keep the team aligned on what must be resolved before the next trade package moves.
+Manage interior support spaces, systems commissioning, and startup interfaces as a phased delivery sequence is treated as a project decision point, not a handoff moment.
+We connect it to phased operations planning for owners who must start production in one area while other building sections are still under construction and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the plant for phased or full operations is treated as a project decision point, not a handoff moment.
-We connect it to utility demand and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the plant for phased or full operations with TCEQ, EARC, and Hays County CO documentation in hand is treated as a project decision point, not a handoff moment.
+We connect it to utility demand verification with Hays County electric, gas, and water service providers before design locks in load assumptions and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit